A Brief History Behind

 "Ain`t no Sunshine", is a classic song, that I really loved from a very young age.
 Coming from a large family, my older siblings use to play it a lot.
 We listened to the rendition from Bill Withers to The Jackson 5's and later on Isaac Hayes, Ladysmith Black Mambazo, and many more other versions.

 It was not until a few days ago whilst relaxing on my holiday.
 I caught myself listening to the song by Ladysmith Black Mambazo video, again with my brother and sister (reminiscing).
 This time around, my consciousness was curious to know more than just the music, more than just a fantastic video.

 I immediately contacted my good friend who is from South Africa.
 I told her about my curiosity and asked a number of questions.

 This is what she came up with, and would like to share it with you.
 Enjoy reading and the music

 I love how the rhythmic crashing of the waves compliments the rhythm of the smooth voices.

 Ladysmith is a little rural town in KwaZulu-Natal in South Africa.
 The town was named after the wife of Sir Harry Smith- governor during British colonial rule.

 Founder of Ladysmith Black Mambazo, Joseph Shabalala hails from this town, as well as other members.

-The word "Black" was chose, because it is believed that the strongest animal on the farm is the black ox.
+The word "Black" was chosen because it is believed that the strongest animal on the farm is the black ox.
 Mambazo means axe in isiZulu.
-This refers to Ladysmith always winning all singing competitions- axing all competition.
+This refers to Ladysmith always winning all singing competitions- axing all competitions.

 This style of singing is known as isicathamiya which means to walk stealthily- like a cat in isiZulu. hence the fluid leg movements when they sing.